andreasvc/disco-dop/docs/discodop.rst

 --headrules=x   turn on head finding; affects binarization.
                 reads rules from file "x" (e.g., "negra.headrules").
 --markheads     mark heads with '^' in phrasal labels.
+--reverse       reverse the transformations given by --transform --transforms    specify names of tree transformations to apply; for possible
+                names, cf. treebanktransforms module.

 Note: selecting the formats 'conll' or 'mst' results in an unlabeled dependency
     conversion and requires the use of heuristic head rules (--headrules),